Skip to content

 Cloud backup option

-For additional data security, SRCC now offers "cloud backup" of Oak data as a managed service option.
+For additional data security, Stanford Research Computing now offers "cloud backup" of Oak data as a managed service option.
 For an additional monthly fee, data on Oak can be backed up to the cloud (researchers are responsible for cloud storage costs).
 Please contact us if you'd like additional information.

 Checking quota usage#